OscarFromNZ/EggBotDiscordBot/README.md

 # EggBot
-yes is a super cool bot with eggs :) \n this bot is not *made* to be self hosted btw ^-^
+yes is a super cool bot with eggs :)

+this bot is not *made* to be self hosted btw ^-^